-Oracle Cloud Migration services are services provided by Oracle or another 3rd party to support you in your journey from on premise to Cloud.
+Oracle Cloud Migration services are services provided by Oracle or another 3rd party to support you in your journey from on-premise to Cloud.
 This can be for migrating to Oracle Cloud Infrastructure or another pillar of the cloud.
-Services will vary by provider / vendor.
-However, they are becoming increasingly popular as companies begin to recognize that the prospect of migrating to cloud is no easy task and so they invest in services to not only reduce the risk of migration but to set them up for success after.
+Services will vary by provider/vendor.
+However, they are becoming increasingly popular as companies begin to recognize that the prospect of migrating to the cloud is no easy task and so they invest in services to not only reduce the risk of migration but to set them up for success after.

 What are Oracle Cloud Migration tools?

 There are several Oracle Cloud migration tools.
 For instance, there is Oracle EBS Cloud Manager.
 This is a tool for managing Oracle E-Business Suite when migrating to Oracle Cloud Infrastructure.
-It can be used to provision a new environment, provision an environment from a backup of an on-premises EBS instance as part of a lift and shift process, back up a previously provisioned Cloud environment etc. To name some others, there is also OA Framework, a technology for developing new customizations and Oracle Forms, a technology to maintain existing forms.
+It can be used to provision a new environment, providing an environment from a backup of an on-premises EBS instance as part of a lift and shift process, back up a previously provisioned Cloud environment, etc. To name some others, there is also OA Framework, a technology for developing new customizations, and Oracle Forms, a technology to maintain existing forms.

 What are Oracle Cloud Migration best practices?